PokeAPI/pokekotlin/README.md

 Maintainer: [sargunv](https://github.com/sargunv)

 This is a Kotlin (and Java, Scala, etc) client for [PokeApi](https://github.com/PokeAPI/pokeapi).
-It's written in Kotlin.
+It's written in Kotlin (Kotlin is basically like Java, C and C++ also is a “statically typed programming language”.
+Statically typed programming languages are those languages in which variables need not be defined before they are used.)

 ## Example